Physical / Mobility Accessibility

 Moments in Time Nature Trail

-A 0.8-mile loop trail with hard-packed surface and some uneven surfaces from tree roots and other obstacles.
-This trail offers views of the lake, old-growth forest and former homestead sites.
-It can be reached from the NatureBridge campus, Lake Crescent Lodge or the Storm King Ranger Station via a 0.3-mile trail.
+A 0.9-mile loop trail with hard-packed surface and some uneven surfaces from tree roots and other obstacles.
+This trail offers views of the lake, old-growth forest, and former homestead sites.
+It can be reached from the NatureBridge campus, Lake Crescent Lodge or the Storm King Ranger Station via short access trails.

 Spruce Railroad Trail

 The Spruce Railroad Trail is a paved section of the Olympic Discovery Trail.
-It borders the north side of the lake, amid dense forest and undergrowth.
+It borders the north side of Lake Crescent, in a dense forest.
 There are two trailheads, one at the end of East Beach Road and one off of Camp David Junior Road.
-An accessible vault toilet is located at the end of the road past Fairholme Campground.

 Steep corner around cedar tree- 12% grade